 Next, the successor trustee must deal with the real property owned by the settlor.
 If the trust was properly “funded”, then the real property should already be titled in the name of the settlor as trustee.
 So, at the settlor’s death, the successor trustee needs to record an Affidavit of Death of Trustee and Consent of Successor Trustee, along with a certified copy of the death certificate, against each real property held in the Living Trust.
 When it is recorded, it changes the title of the property from the the settlor who has died and into the names of the new trustee(s).

 If the trust was not properly funded, there may be an issue.
 However, not all hope is lost.
-There is an option for a Heggstad Petition (Petition under California Probate Code §850).
+There is an option for a Heggstad Petition, which is a request of the court to transfer real property to a Trust after death.
 This is not ideal, but it is an option.

 In addition to the above, there will be a few other forms need by the recorder’s office.